Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-The result presented in this section mirrors the analogous result for classical multi--dimensional MAEs (see \cite{MR2985508}, Theorem 1), but displays some new and unexpected features: the threefold multiplicity of the notion of orthogonality and the distinction of the cases according to the dimension of the vertical part.
+The result presented in this section mirrors the analogous result for classical multi-dimensional MAEs (see \cite[Theorem~1]{MR2985508}), but displays some new and unexpected features: the threefold multiplicity of the notion of orthogonality and the distinction of the cases according to the dimension of the vertical part.